TasengMancheykhun/ndp_f90/README.md

-# Implementation of a Scientific Numerical Program for Quantum Simulations
+# Implementation of a Scientific Numerical Program for Quantum Simulations using Fortran Programming Language